CacheMoneyBot/cryptotrade/README.md

 # CryptoTrade

 CryptoTrade is a cryptocurrency trading program written in Java.
-Copyright Matthew Sedam 2017.
+Copyright 2017 Matthew Sedam.